cemsbv/GeoProfile/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

-Explore the depths of the Earth with GeoProfileKit, a comprehensive package designed for geotechnical professionals and researchers.
+Explore the depths of the Earth with GeoProfileCore, a comprehensive package designed for geotechnical professionals and researchers.
 This versatile toolkit is your go-to resource for analyzing and visualizing geotechnical profiles, offering a seamless experience in understanding the complex stratigraphy of the subsurface.

-Whether you are involved in civil engineering, environmental science, or geotechnical exploration, GeoProfileKit is your indispensable companion for unraveling the mysteries beneath the surface.
-Elevate your geotechnical analysis and make informed decisions with GeoProfileKit – where geology meets technology.
+Whether you are involved in civil engineering, environmental science, or geotechnical exploration, GeoProfileCore is your indispensable companion for unraveling the mysteries beneath the surface.
+Elevate your geotechnical analysis and make informed decisions with GeoProfileCore – where geology meets technology.

 # Installation